staillansag/wm-projects/README.md

 ## GIT Configuration

+What needs to be done:
+- push the local Integration Server packages (which you created using the Designer) to a remote git repository
+- these packages are located in the installation directory of the Integration Server that is connected to the Designer

+A procedure using the git command line tools is described here, but it's going to work with any git client.

 Ensure git is installed in the local machine where the IS is running, for instance with this command: `git --version`

 If git is not installed, go to https://git-scm.com/ and follow the documented installation procedure.